 Marketing – Marketing is the overall process of boosting consumer awareness of a product, person or service.
 For example, advertising and public relations are two methods that fall under the ‘marketing’ umbrella term.
 Some marketing activities include: conduct interviews and market research, create website content, organise conferences or exhibitions, commission advertising and create new marketing concepts for products.

 PR – Public relations deals with maintaining a good company reputation in the media.
 Startups can opt for specialist PR consultancies since they are experienced and have a better bandwidth for communicating with the media.
 The overall goal of PR is to get positive press coverage.
 PR practitioners write press releases, contact media and inform them of news regarding their business, speak at public forums, write in-house magazines and newsletters, and keep records of whenever their company is mentioned in the press.
 To some, PR is considered more economical than advertising as it focuses on organic voices.
 However, it is important to note that they are not the same.
 Decide what is the best way to reach your objectives so that you do not end up wasting valuable resources.

 Advertising – is persuading a target audience to buy a product.
-Usually, if the startup budget allows for it, businesses can creative and develop concepts, words, and artwork for adverts.
+Usually, if the startup budget allows for it, businesses can create and develop concepts, words, and artwork for adverts.
 Typically, when a marketing team sees a need for advertising in the campaign, it’ll turn to an advertising agency.

 Read also: How to pick the best PR firm for your startup.

 3. Am I spending more than I should?

 As with any business expense, you should be clear on whether you are getting sufficient returns.
 Return on investment tells you how much you get back from putting this amount in, whether it is a target number of media articles, sales (traditionally) or other KPIs.